Nyxter/infographs/README.txt

 Visualisation Sunburst:
 The interactivity allows a user to manipulate the data to explore a particular group by clicking and viewing it in more depth.
 The key dynamically changes helping show the user the different range.
 This helps because it doesn't limit the scope of the project because the eye will automatically be able to take in the percentage easier by a further in depth traversal, due to the next layer being the full circle, and some data being very small and hard to differentiate together.
 This means that the overall can be evaluated, but also each individual project and investment title.

+The percentages are dynamic so if you want to find a percentage you click on the parent and anything larger than 3% will be noted, for user simplicity, this helps quickly getting ano verall idea of the trends of spending inside a department.